Triggering Code Manager with a webhook

 token: Specifies the entire PE authorization token.

-Exactly how you set up the webhook varies, depending on where your Git repos are hosted.
-For example, in your GitHub repo, click on Settings > Webhooks to enter the payload URL and set the content type to
+Exactly how you set up your webhook varies, depending on where your Git repos are hosted.
+For example, in your GitHub repo, click on to enter the payload URL and enter application/json as the content type.

 For other issues, check the Code Manager troubleshooting for some common problems and troubleshooting tips.